nikola-susa/pigeon-box/README.md

     Although not to the fault of their own, the data was allegedly leaked by Disney's employee, it's still a major risk.

-3. Wanted to play with go,htmx and Slack's _new_ socket mode.
+3. Wanted to play around with go, htmx and Slack's _new_ socket mode.

 [^1]: https://www.theregister.com/2024/05/20/slack_ts_and_cs_update/